summitllc/git_school/readme.md

 ### Cloning a Repo

 For now, we are going to assume you want to work on an existing project.
-To do this, you are going to use the `git clone` command, which is something you may have done above to test that your SSH key is working. `git clone` will create a new local respository (in the directory where you execute the command) associated with a remote repository.
+To do this, you are going to use the `git clone` command, which is something you should have done above to test that your SSH key is working. `git clone` will create a new local repository (in the directory where you execute the command) associated with a remote repository.

 - [ ] If you haven't already done so, clone this repository with the following